 If a system seems like a good fit during the demo, ask the sales representative to connect you with a few of their current customers as references.
 Ideally, these would be restaurants near you so you can see the system in action in a real-world setting.

 In my experience, the restaurant POS brands offer customer references without you needing to ask.
-And most small, independent restaurant owners are happy to talk about the pros and cons of their POS with other business owners; you’re one of the few people who will understand what they are talking about!
+Most small, independent restaurant owners are happy to talk about the pros and cons of their POS with other business owners; you’re one of the few people who will understand what they are talking about!

 Most POS providers send a detailed estimate of software, hardware, and processing fees after your demo.
 If the sales rep doesn’t mention this in your demo, you should ask for an itemized estimate.
 With several estimates from multiple providers, you can truly compare systems head-to-head and make the best decision.